gatisr/vite-plugin-csp-dev/README.md

 # vite-plugin-csp-dev

-A Vite plugin to add Content Security Policy (CSP) headers to your application in serve mode.
+Vite plugin for Content Security Policy with nonce support.
+Adds CSP headers in development and injects nonce placeholders in production builds for server-side replacement.

-In order to set CSP headers in production builds, you must configure your web server accordingly.
-This plugin transforms build output in order to facilitate that.

 ## Usage